Years ago, scientists took a soil sample from deep below the ice in Antarctica and found something: brown patch.

 At NaturaLawn of America, we understand that having brown patches on your lawn can be frustrating, and we are here to help.
 Our team of lawn care experts has put together a comprehensive guide on how to get rid of brown patches on your lawn, so you can enjoy a lush and healthy lawn all year round.

-What Is Brown Patch?
+What Is Brown Patch Fungus?

 Brown patch (Rhizoctonia solani) is a soil-living fungus which becomes active in humid months where temperatures reach the mid 80’s during the day, and mid to upper 70’s overnight.